itseduvieira/myblog/_i18n/en/about.md

 *Writing is really hard.*

-Communicate ideas to people over words is challenging, kind of liberating tough.
+Communicate ideas to people in written form is challenging.
+We don't have all that non-verbal elements that helps us to modulate intent, nor the visual cues that show if the message is being absorved.